Please read the answers below to frequently asked questions for additional information on safety, masking, testing and

 A: Paxlovid is an oral pill that can be prescribed by a provider within the first five days of symptoms for treatment of COVID-19.
 Paxlovid is authorized for emergency use and recommended for patients who are concerned about severe risk of hospitalization from COVID-19, such as those with high-risk conditions.

-A: COVID-19 testing is available at our Urgent Care locations, including those who are experiencing symptoms or those without symptoms have had exposure and for travel.
+A: Testing is available at our Urgent Care locations, including for those who are experiencing symptoms or those without symptoms have had exposure and for travel.
+Primary Care providers may also offer testing to their established patients.

 Q: What kind of test does Overlake use?